orocommerce/documentation/cloud/maintenance/patches.rst

 Apply Patches to a Deployed Application
 ---------------------------------------

-In order to unify the process of applying patches to a deployed application, the maintenance agent has the functionality for applying/reverting patches.
+In order to unify the process of applying patches during application deployment, the maintenance agent has the functionality for applying/reverting patches.

 Use the following commands to work with patches (supports only patches created in ``PhpStorm``):